-The predominant issues in our experience are: (1) compliance matters and regulatory or criminal investigations against a bank, in particular for cross-border, foreign tax (evasion), anti-money laundering or KYC matters; and (2) the calculation and development of the assets under management, in particular in connection with a post-closing price adjustment mechanism.
+The predominant issues in our experience are: (1) compliance matters and regulatory or criminal investigations against a bank, in particular for cross-border, foreign tax (evasion), anti-money laundering or know your customer matters; and (2) the calculation and development of the assets under management, in particular in connection with a post-closing price adjustment mechanism.

-A distinction must be made between: (1) a breach of representations and warranties leading to compensation or indemnification (mostly explicitly foreseen in the sales and purchase agreement); and (2) contractual violations (such as of covenants) leading to damages .
+A distinction must be made between: (1) a breach of representations and warranties leading to compensation or indemnification (mostly explicitly foreseen in the sales and purchase agreement); and (2) contractual violations (such as of covenants) leading to damages.

 In addition to the indemnifications in the case of breach of representations and warranties, in particular the following remedies are possible in the case of a contractual breach: specific performance; compensatory damages; and suspension of performance of its own obligations.
-An unwinding of the transaction is often contractually excluded.
+Other statutory remedies, in particular the unwinding of the transaction, are often contractually excluded to the extent possible, at least for breaches of representations and warranties.